t-scholtz/t-scholtz.github.io/README.md

 ## Introduction

 Hi, I'm Tim!
 I'm passionate about technology, solving problems, and experiencing the world.
-I enjoy nature, games, and Star Trek.

 ## Hobies
+I really enjoy learning and growing as a person.
+I'm also a huge fan of star trek, board games, and video games.
+I also relax by going for walks and reading.

 ## Goals

-## Values
+I hope to keep growing as a person, both my career skill set, and as a person.
+I'm hoping to get to work on interesting projects in the future which also provide a benift to the world.

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="/assets/images/nautre.jpeg" class="rounded-image"/>